Open water swimming at the 2025 World Aquatics Championships – Mixed 4 × 1500 metre relay

 The mixed 4 × 1500 metre relay event at the 2025 World Aquatics Championships was held on 20 July 2025.

 The first leg was led by the teams who sent in a male swimmer first, while top teams Germany, Italy, Hungary, France and Australia all had a female swimmer.
-Over the second leg, Italy and Hungary both employed a second female swimmer, while Germany and France took the lead with their male swimmers.
-At the changeover for the third leg, France was first, Germany was second, and Australia was around 37 seconds behind in third.
-Over the third leg, Germany built a nine-second gap over France.
-France retained second place, and Italy came in third, about a second behind.

-Going into the fourth leg, Florian Wellbrock took over for Germany while Gregorio Paltrinieri took over for Italy.
+Though the middle two legs of the race, these teams caught up, and going into the fourth and final leg, Florian Wellbrock took over for Germany in first, nine seconds ahead of Gregorio Paltrinieri who took over for Italy in second.
 Paltrinieri quickly closed the nine-second gap on Wellbrock.
 Over the final straight, Wellbrock sped up and blocked Paltrinieri to win gold for Germany with a time of 1:09:13.3.
 Paltrinieri finished second for Italy with 1:09:15.4, and then Hungary finished third with 1:09:16.7.

 Germany's victory won Wellbrock his fourth gold medal of the Championships, meaning he had won every gold available in the open water events.
-It was the first time this had ever been done.
+It was the first time this had ever been achieved.

 Background

-Germany's team was composed of Florian Wellbrock, the winner of the men's 5 km and 10 km, Isabel Gose, Oliver Klemet, and Celine Rieder.
+Germany's team composed of Florian Wellbrock, the winner of the men's 5 km and 10 km earlier in the week, Isabel Gose, Oliver Klemet, and Celine Rieder.
 The Australian team included Moesha Johnson, who won the women's 5 km and 10 km, and the Italian team contained both Gregorio Paltrinieri, the silver medallist in the men's 5 km and 10 km, and Ginevra Taddeucci, the silver medallist in the women's 5 km and 10 km.
 It was the final open water swimming event at this iteration of the championships.